 Class Attendance: I expect students to attend class and to turn up on time.
 Rarely do students do well in classes which they do not attend, and I will be less likely to give outside assistance to students who regularly miss class.
 Further, students arriving late for class disrupt the entire class.
-Students should also note that I do not allow cell phones, laptops or other electronic devices to be used in class and will ask that these items be turned off at the start of class.
+Students should also note that I do not allow cell phones, laptops or other electronic devices to be used in class (except tablets for note taking) and will ask that these items be turned off at the start of class.